apache/buildstream/doc/source/modifyingandtesting.rst

 Here you will see the output of your build.

-Move to the sourcecode directory, in this case, gedit
+Move to the source code directory, in this case, gedit

     ``cd gedit/``